mustafamubashir03/chat-application/README.md

 # Chat Application

-A full-stack real-time chat application built with React, TypeScript, Node.js, Express, Socket.io, and MongoDB.
+A full-stack real-time chat and video calling application built with React, TypeScript, Node.js, Express, Socket.io, and MongoDB.
 This application enables users to create workspaces, channels, and communicate in real-time with rich text messaging capabilities.

 ## 🚀 Features